AlacrisIO/legicash-facts/src/endpoints/endpoints.md

     (`module Digest = DBInt(Crypto.Digest)`)
   - Right is another 256-bit digest.

+  These nodes correspond to `left` and `right` steps.
+For a `right` step, the hash supplied in the step goes on the right, and the partial hash computed so far goes on the left.
+Vice versa for `left` steps.

 ### Skip nodes

   - Initial tag is `Tag.skip = 0x83`.